Observable quantities

 source

-Compute the CMB power spectra modes (:TT, :EE, :TE or an array thereof) $C_l^{AB}$'s at angular wavenumbers ls from the cosmological solution sol.
+Compute angular CMB power spectra $Cₗᴬᴮ$ at angular wavenumbers ls from the cosmological problem prob.
+The requested modes are specified as a vector of symbols in the form :AB, where A and B are T (temperature), E (E-mode polarization) or ψ (lensing).
 If unit is nothing the spectra are of dimensionless temperature fluctuations relative to the present photon temperature; while if unit is a temperature unit the spectra are of dimensionful temperature fluctuations.
+Returns a matrix of $Cₗ$ if normalization is :Cl, or $Dₗ = l(l+1)/2π$ if normalization is :Dl.

 source

-Same, but compute the spectrum properly only for ls_interpolate_from and then interpolate the results to all ls.
+Same, but compute the spectrum properly only for jl.l and then interpolate the results to all ls.

 source